the number one event to match buyer requirements with expert solutions during the rail sectors digital evolution

 If you are serious about creating future value for your shareholders and for the wider world, this is the most relevant stage to be on.
 It’s here where the very best rail leaders, strategists, technologists, engineers and visionaries meet to transform the industry.

 I am delighted to invite you to join us in Cologne at this first-class event to match buyer’s requirements with expert solutions during the rail sector’s digital evolution.

 Ben Holliday | Managing Director

-of previous attendees would return
+of previous attendees said they would return again

-of previous sponsors already rebooked
+of previous sponsors have rebooked for 2024

-increase in attendees year on year
+increase on attendees year on year

 Key Topics Include